-That’s right!
-There has been more than one Newfoundland that has lived in the White House along side their owner, The President of the United States.
+There has been more than one Newfoundland that has lived in the White House alongside its owner, The President of the United States.

 Because photography was in its infancy at the time, no photos exist of Lara, but her popularity did warrant an artistic rendering in Frank Leslie’s Illustrated Newspaper, a popular magazine (pictured above), and this comment:

 “Prominent also is Mr. Buchanan’s Newfoundland dog, Lara, remarkable for [her] immense tail and [her] attachment to [her] master….
 This dog will hereafter become historical as a resident of the White House.”

 “In addition to their close friendship, the president and Lara also shared unusual eye habits.